 Mr. Mbitiru: Mr. Speaker, Sir, as I had said, the answer that the Assistant Minister gave to the first question is not right.
 That was not my version of the question, because I know that the school admitted students.
-The fact is that, students were admitted into that school, but went away as a result of misconduct.
+The fact is that, there is not even a single student who has been admitted into that school.